The Loneliness Of Solo Travel

 Even experienced solo travelers feel it.

-Sometimes it’s simply evidence that a moment mattered enough that you wished someone else had shared it with you.
+Sometimes loneliness simply means a moment mattered enough that you wished someone else had witnessed it too.

 For conversation.